+Revision History Original Standard Released in May 1999 Revision in August 2023 Main changes are: • Updating the features of forests that define the market segment in which a forest will transect.
+Removing the specific size classes for different categories of forests.
+Updating the description of the different market segment and specific valuation issues.
+Noting the importance of the carbon trading opportunity for different market segments.

+Chapter A7 - THE NATURE OF THE MARKETS FOR FORESTS

+BACKGROUND

-BACKGROUND Introduction Forest structure, functional purpose, proximity to log markets and carbon opportunities largely define the market segment in which a forest will transact.
+Introduction Forest structure, functional purpose, proximity to log markets and carbon opportunities largely define the market segment in which a forest will transact.
 Structure may include size and age-class composition.
-Functional purpose will include species and silvicultural treatment and recognises that the focus of production may be for solidwood products, for pulp or bioenergy, for carbon sinks, biodiversity or other non-timber values, or a combination of these.
-Categories of forest size and age-class attributes often recognised in transactions include: small forests nearing maturity; small forests comprising young age-classes; small to medium sized forests with confined age-class distributions; and medium to large forests with a spread of age-classes.
+Functional purpose will include species and silvicultural treatment.
+It recognises that the focus of production may be for solidwood products, for pulp or bioenergy, for carbon sinks, biodiversity or other non-timber values, or a combination of these.

+Categories of forest size and age-class attributes often recognised in transactions include:

+- small forests nearing maturity; - small forests comprising young age-classes; - small to medium sized forests with confined age-class distributions; and - medium to large forests with a spread of age-classes.

 Each category suggests a different approach to their valuation.
 These are discussed below.
 Functional purpose can be an overlay to the categories.
 For example, different approaches may be applicable to a radiata pine forest producing logs for a range of products compared to a eucalypt forest producing logs for pulp or bioenergy.

-Small forests, near to maturity For this class of forest, market value is likely to be based on the currently saleable timber content together with carbon opportunities and liabilities.
+Small forests, nearFor this class of forest, market value is likely to be based on the saleable timberto maturityFor this class of forest, market value is likely to be based on the saleable timbercontent together with carbon opportunities and liabilities.
 The standing stock value of the tree crop can be assessed by appraising the standing content by log grade and multiplying the resulting volumes by estimated net stumpage prices.

 However, a need to apply further economic analysis is still present.
 The valuer should not only derive a value for the forest in its current condition (e.g. largely as mature growing stock), but also consider the value if the harvest were to be delayed.
 In estimating the value of the crop, the optimum economic rotation age needs to be determined.
-Factors that may be influential are: 10 • the rate of forest growth (including total volume, volume by log grade, wood quality and carbon stock); (\mathcal{Y}) the availability of harvesting crews and market absorption capability; anticipated real movements in log prices and carbon prices; prospective movements in harvesting and transport costs; • the opportunity to earn carbon units and any liability to surrender carbon units on harvest; the opportunity cost of occupying the land; any other holding costs that may be incurred; and

-• the discount rate.
+Factors that may be influential are:

+- the rate of forest growth (including total volume, volume by log grade, wood quality and carbon stock); - the availability of harvesting crews and market absorption capability; - anticipated real movements in log prices and carbon prices; - prospective movements in harvesting and transport costs; - the opportunity to earn carbon units and any liability to surrender carbon units on harvest; - the opportunity cost of occupying the land; - any other holding costs that may be incurred; and - the discount rate.